Introduction: The beginner’s guide to Zendesk eDiscovery

 Even with all of your policy ducks in a row, Zendesk still has some technical limitations that will stop you in your tracks.
 To ensure your Zendesk eDiscovery plan is the strongest it can be, you’ll want to implement a trusted eDiscovery solution to help you forensically collect, process, and search across all of your tickets.

 Since litigation rarely comes up for many companies, far too many legal teams feel that an in-house solution is overkill.
-However, the opposite couldn’t be more true.
+However, the opposite couldn’t be truer.
 Companies that don’t take a proactive approach waste countless hours, dollars, and resources waiting for litigation to strike.
 Not to mention, having the right information at your fingertips is useful for any internal investigations and audits that might arise.
-From SLA discussions to customer service complaints, to inappropriate language and harassment, Zendesk data can prove relevant in many scenarios.
+From service-level agreement discussions to customer service complaints to inappropriate language and harassment, Zendesk data can prove relevant in many scenarios.

-If you’re ready to look for a Zendesk eDiscovery solution, at the very minimum it should have:
+If you’re ready to look for a Zendesk eDiscovery solution, at a minimum, it should have the following features:

 Beyond these Zendesk-specific features, your eDiscovery solution should check some other crucial boxes as well.
 Flexible deployment, top-tier security measures, and compatibility with review platforms are just a few of the top things to look for in eDiscovery software.
 By bringing a Zendesk eDiscovery solution in-house, you’ll increase efficiency and cut back on spending in the long run.